-- A source of income is fully excluded - Net family assets total \$5,000 or less and the PHA has adopted a policy to accept self certification at annual recertification, when applicable - The PHA has adopted a policy to implement streamlined annual recertifications for fixed sources of income (See Chapter 9)
+- A source of income is fully excluded; - Net family assets total \$50,000 or less and the PHA has adopted a policy to accept selfcertification; - The family declares that they do not have any present ownership in any real property; - A family states that they have non-recurring income that will not be repeated in the coming year; and/or - The PHA has adopted a policy to implement streamlined annual recertifications for fixed sources of income.

-When the PHA was required to obtain third-party verification but instead relies on a tenant declaration for verification of income, assets, or expenses, the family's file must be documented to explain why third-party verification was not available.
+When the PHA was required to obtain third-party verification but instead relies on self-certification, the family's file must be documented to explain why third-party verification was not available.